kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 New versions of Venus software:

-When Venus software is updated, the Repeaer will need to be reactivated.
-Simply run the installer again.
+When Venus software is updated, the Repeaer will be reactivated automatically via the /data/rc.local mechanisim described above

 If you experience problems with the Mobile Overview page after a Venus software update, the Repeater will need to be updated.
 Until such time as the GitHub files are updated, you may need to revert to a previous verison of Venus software, or uninstall the Repeater.